-Western Cooling Challenge certification of a machine centers on steady-state sensible energy efficiency at full capacity operation, with 120 cfm/nominal ton (16.1 L/s-nominal kW) ventilation rate, and 0.7 Inches WC (174 Pa) external static pressure, at two different outdoor psychrometric conditions.
+Western Cooling Challenge certification of a machine centers on steady-state sensible energy efficiency at full capacity operation, with 120 cfm/nominal ton (16.1 L/s-nominal kW) ventilation rate, [external resistance that would produce] 0.7 Inches WC (174 Pa) external static pressure [at 350 cfm/nominal ton], at two different outdoor psychrometric conditions.
 The laboratory test protocol, described in Table 1, was designed roughly around conditions in a large retail facility.
 The two outdoor conditions were chosen to represent peak-day design conditions and average cooling-season conditions for cooling intensive regions in the Western United States.
 For both tests, the equipment must provide a minimum outside air ventilation rate of 120 cfm/nominal ton (16.1 L/s-nominal kW).
 This ratio was derived from two rough metrics for air conditioner sizing: